Are Ukrainians Russians?

 For the time being, let’s ignore the second meaning and focus on the ethnic/cultural русский (roosskii).
 What is a русский (roosskii)?

-To try to find a good definition, let’s being by spelling out what a Russian is not.
+To try to find a good definition, let’s begin by spelling out what a Russian is not.

 - This is not somebody who speaks Russian.
 There are plenty of folks out there who speak Russian and who are not Russian.